alandler/alandler.github.io/classes.markdown

 # Hi!
 I'm Anna Landler

+I just graduated from MIT with a double major in course 1 (Civil and Environmental Engineering) and course 6-3 (Computer Science and Engineering).
+This summer I start full-time as a software engineer at Crusoe Energy.
+I'll take a break from work in the fall of 2022 to complete my M.Eng. at MIT in CS.
+My thesis project involves creation of a sector-coupled capacity expansion model for New England decarboniztion infrastructure.

 ## Academics
-I am part of the MIT class of 2022, currently pursuing a double major in Course 1 (Systems Engineering) and Course 6-3 (Computer Science and Engineering).

 ### Coursework
 *IAP = January Term